jomoespe/clarity-challenge/README.md

 - `listhosts` to implement first requirement: *Parse the data with time_init and time_end*.
 - `parselog` to implement second requirement: *Unlimited input parser*.

+Also, I've creatd an utility, `log-generator` for testing purposes.
+It generates a log line (`timestamp source-source target-host`) every 100 milliseconds in standard output.

 ### Why Go languaje?

 The requirements are about processing files, so, generating a native application looks like the more natural way to implement the solution.
 This way also ease the integration with other tools, allowing orchestration; let's say *as much POSIX as possible*.